opnfv/vswitchperf/docs/requirements/vswitchperf_ltp.rst

 Document identifier
 =========================

-The document id will be used to uniquely identify versions of the LTD. The format for the document id will be:
-OPNFV\_vswitchperf\_LTP\_REL\_STATUS, where by the status is one of: draft, reviewed, corrected or final.
-The document id for this version of the LTD is:
+The document id will be used to uniquely identify versions of the LTP.
+The format for the document id will be: OPNFV\_vswitchperf\_LTP\_REL\_STATUS, where by the status is one of: draft, reviewed, corrected or final.
+The document id for this version of the LTP is: OPNFV\_vswitchperf\_LTP\_Colorado\_REVIEWED.
-OPNFV\_vswitchperf\_LTP\_Colorado\_REVIEWED.

 ..
 3.1.2